davide-marino00/PBI_DOCS/refac.md

 			        PrevBudget
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called 'Msr_Budget' that dynamically retrieves the budget value based on the current week in the year.
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called 'Msr_Budget' that dynamically determines the budget value based on the current week in the year.
 Here’s a breakdown of what it does in simple business terms:

-1. **Identify the Current Week**: The code starts by determining the current week of the year using the `SELECTEDVALUE` function.
-This means it looks at the data context (like filters applied in a report) to find out which week is currently being analyzed.
+1. **Identify the Current Week**: The code starts by capturing the current week number from a date dimension table (DimDate).
+This is done using the `SELECTEDVALUE` function, which retrieves the week number that is currently selected in the report or dashboard.

+2. **Calculate Previous Budget**: Next, the code calculates the budget value for the most recent week prior to the current week.
+It does this by:
+   - Using the `CALCULATE` function to evaluate another measure called `[Msr_SalesPriceBaseCurrency]`, which presumably represents the sales price in the base currency.
-2. **Calculate Previous Budget**: Next, it calculates the budget value for the most recent week before the current week.
-This is done using the `CALCULATE` function, which allows for modifying the context in which a measure is evaluated.
-The `FILTER` function is used to include only those weeks that are less than the current week.
-The measure `[Msr_SalesPriceBaseCurrency]` is used to get the budget value for those previous weeks.
+   - The `FILTER` function is applied to the date dimension to include only those weeks that are less than the current week.
+The `ALLSELECTED` function ensures that any filters applied to the date dimension are respected, but it allows the measure to consider all weeks up to the current one.

-3. **Return the Appropriate Value**: Finally, the code checks if the current budget value (for the current week) is available (not blank).
-If it is available, it returns that value.
-If it is not available, it falls back to the previously calculated budget value from the last available week.
+3. **Return the Appropriate Value**: Finally, the code checks if the current measure `[Msr_SalesPriceBaseCurrency]` has a value (i.e., it is not blank).
+   - If it does have a value, that value is returned as the budget for the current week.
+   - If it does not have a value (meaning there is no budget set for the current week), the measure returns the previously calculated budget value from the most recent week.

-In summary, this DAX measure effectively ensures that for any given week, you either get the current budget value if it exists or the last known budget value from a previous week if it doesn’t.
-This is useful for reporting and analysis, as it provides continuity in budget data even when some weeks may not have a defined budget.
+In summary, this DAX measure effectively ensures that a budget value is always available for the current week by either using the current week's budget (if it exists) or falling back to the most recent previous week's budget if the current one is not set.
+This approach helps maintain continuity in budget reporting and analysis.

 **`MSR_Cumulative Cost`**